jazzfan2/perpetualcalendar/README.md

 - Shell with awk: year number up to 5000000

 # How to use perpetualcalendar:
-In order to use perpetual calendar, supply the following command, with day, month and year as integers in respective order, fo instance July, 4th, 1776 (example with the Python version):
+In order to use perpetual calendar, supply the following command, with day, month and year as integers in respective order, for instance July, 4th, 1776 (example with the Python version):

 perpetualcalendar3.py 4 7 1776